GauravDhuri/missingskill-learning/flutter/flutter.md

 # <span class="header">Other Features</span>

-Not draggin this too much, Flutter provides devlopers with many other features that help us create precise and fluid UI.
+Not dragging this too much, Flutter provides developers with many other features that help us create precise and fluid UI.

 Some of features are :-
 * Gestures